The old made from scratch versus store bought debate has been front of mind since moving out of the city.

 It’s time-consuming for one thing, and it won’t always produce the store-bought results you may be used to.

 If you’d rather buy everything, go for it.
 There are plenty of other ways to live more mindful and sustainable life.
-Take a look at the posts below for ideas.
+Take a look at the post below for ideas.

 However, it’s my hope that after reading this you’ll feel inspired to have a go at some of the recipe ideas I shared.